hrittijab/SellSmart-Frontend/README.md

 Configuration
 Configure the backend API base URL in your environment or config files.

-Example in .env:

-env
-Copy
-REACT_APP_API_BASE_URL=http://localhost:8080/api
-Use this base URL in API calls to the backend.

 Authentication Flow
 User registers or logs in via the frontend form.